inkognitro/react-app-tutorial/03-routing.md

 ```

 And finally, a `NotFoundPage`.
 Keep in mind that the server only sends the `index.html`
-and the bundled app in form of a `.js` file.
+and the bundled app in form of a `.js` file and the routing happens on client side!
 So you won't be able to send a 404 status code from the server side,
 until you do server side rendering, or at least a server side check before sending the http header to the client.
 There are ways to achieve this, but this requires a server side script, which we do not cover here.